Chord maps are the secret to the musical universe.

 We aren't all using classical notation on paper and figuring out which chords can match our specific inversions and then checking to see where they naturally resolve next.
 Nor do we know how to bounce our way around the Circle of Fifths.

 The easiest method is to find a song that has the feeling you like and to yank the chord progression from it.
 The problem with this is you end up sounding like everyone else, because even professional releases are doing this in order to produce a sense of familiarity.
 That's not necessarily what you want when you're on your way up the ladder.
 Especially since it's all usually pretty basic progressions.
-You don't want to come off as an amateur.
+You don't want to come off as an amateur or a copy cat.

 So what's the solution that's not insanely complicated?